RakshithKothuru/Computer-Architecture/README.md

 Process C: Virtual addresses 0 to 32 GiB − 1
 ```

-The same virtual address can represent different physical locations in different processes:
+The same virtual address can map to different physical addresses in different processes:

 | Process | Virtual address | Physical address |
 |---|---:|---:|
 | Process A | `0x1000` | `0xA000` |
 | Process B | `0x1000` | `0xF000` |

-This happens because each process has its own page-table hierarchy.
+This is possible because each process has its own page-table hierarchy.

 ### Correct terminology